DeiInvictus/deiinvictus.github.io/_posts/2024-12-26-the-old-ways.markdown

 The Word of God instructs us to turn to past generations in our pursuit of truth, assuring us that if we earnestly seek, we will find (Matt.
 7:7-8).
 The challenge lies in the fact that many parents today are as adrift in contemporary movements as the children they have inadvertently misled.
 It is incumbent upon us to fulfill our duty by embracing the old ways and ancient paths, rather than succumbing to the ignorance of modernity.
 Ironically, biblical language scholarship and ecumenical academicians are on our side; more on that later.

 > Thus says the Lord: “Stand by the roads, and look, and ask for **the ancient paths**, where the good way is; and walk in it, and find rest for your souls.
 But they said, ‘We will not walk in it.’
-(ESV Study Bible, 2008, Jeremiah 6:16 ESV).
+(ESV Study Bible, 2008, Jeremiah 6:16).
 >> This is what the Lord says: “Stop at the crossroads and look around.
 Ask for **the old, godly way**, and walk in it.
 Travel its path, and you will find rest for your souls. **But you reply, ‘No, that’s not the road we want!’** (New Living Translation, 2015, Jer.
 6:16 NLT).

 Christianity today is populated by individuals who have chosen to abandon the old ways and ancient paths, instead accumulating false teachers who entice them with **new things** and deceive them into believing they can live lifestyles of sin contrary to Scripture (1Jn 3:4-10; 5:18), all to satisfy their itching ears.
 In their pursuit of justifying their sin, they forsake the wisdom of the past, while those who remain steadfast in the ancient truths stand as a testament to genuine faith.